-Shaghayegh Karimzadeh Naghshsineh accomplished her bachelor’s and master’s degrees, respectively in 2007 and 2009, in the Department of Civil Engineering at University of Tabriz, Iran.
-Her Master’s study was on investigation of performance of steel elastomeric bearings and their application in structures.
-After fulfilling M.Sc. study, she entered Middle East Technical University in Ankara, Turkey.
-She completed her Ph.D. degree in the Department of Civil Engineering at Middle East Technical University.
-During her Ph.D., she studied the use of simulated strong ground motion records in earthquake engineering applications.
-Her Ph.D. was funded by two national projects, TUJJB-UDP-01-12 and BAP-08-11 KB.2015K120470-2.
+Shaghayegh Karimzadeh Naghshsineh earned her bachelor’s and master’s degrees in 2007 and 2009 from the Department of Civil Engineering at the University of Tabriz, Iran.
+Her Master’s research focused on exploring the performance of steel elastomeric bearings and their application in structures.
+Following the completion of her M.Sc., she enrolled at Middle East Technical University in Ankara, Turkey, where she successfully obtained her PhD from the Department of Civil Engineering.
+During her doctoral studies, she conducted research on the numerical simulation of ground motion records and utilisation of them in earthquake engineering applications.
+The funding for her PhD research came from two national projects, namely, TUJJB-UDP-01-12 and BAP-08-11 KB.2015K120470-2.

 Between 2016 and 2018, Shaghayegh worked as a postdoctoral fellow on the international SATREPS-MARDIM project, a collaborative initiative between Japan and Turkey (https://www.jst.go.jp/global/english/kadai/h2408_turkey.html).
 The project’s primary objectives were earthquake and tsunami disaster mitigation in the Marmara region, along with disaster education in Turkey.